Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies: Introduction

 Collisionless shocks are often studied using the magnetohydrodynamic (MHD) formalism, although this formalism is ultimately based on fluid mechanics, which assumes a small mean free path.
 Global magnetohydrodynamic (MHD) simulations suggest that mirror-mode-dominated turbulence may be prevalent in the inner heliosheath behind the termination shock \citep{Fichtner.etal:20}, potentially influencing the transport of galactic cosmic rays as they enter the heliosphere.
 It is therefore important to consider the extent to which such an approach is justified when one of its basic hypothesis is no longer valid.

 In general, two potential sources of divergence between the behavior of a collisionless shock and that of an MHD shock, have been identified in recent years (see \cite{Bret2020} and references therein).
 First, in the absence of collisions, a magnetized plasma can be stable even if anisotropic \citep{Gary1993}.
 Yet, MHD jump equations consider, at least in their simplest version, an isotropic medium.
-Secondly, it is known that collisionless shocks can accelerate particles \citep{Axford1977,1987Blandford} This is even the reason for the keen interest they arouse in astrophysics, since they are likely to explain, at least in part, the origin of cosmic rays.
+Secondly, it is known that collisionless shocks can accelerate particles \citep{Axford1977,1987Blandford}, which is the primary reason for their significant interest in astrophysics, as they may partly explain the origin of cosmic rays.

 However, these accelerated particles escape the so to speak ``Rankine Hugoniot budget’’ on which the MHD jump conditions are based \citep{Berezhko1999ApJ,David.etal:22}.
 This budget assumes that all of the upstream fluid passes into the downstream, together with the matter, momentum, and energy it carries.
 If some of it, the cosmic rays, moves back and forth around the shock front or returns from the downstream to the upstream, this assumption of integral transport from the downstream to the upstream is no longer valid.

 The present article deals with the first cause of divergence, namely the possibility that an anisotropy developing at the front crossing remains stable in the downstream.
 In the absence of an ambient magnetic field, such a configuration would return to isotropy on a time scale given by the Weibel instability \citep{Weibel1959,SilvaPRE2021}.
 However, in the presence of an ambient magnetic field, an anisotropic configuration can be stable.